(amlodipine besilate) uncoated tablet

 How long to take it

 You must take Amlodipine GH every day.
 Continue taking your medicine for as long as your doctor tells you.
+This medicine helps to control your condition, but does not cure it.
+It is important to keep taking your medicine even if you feel well.

 If you forget to take it